iaxo/axion-limits/README.md

    repository in your local system (to be improved soon).

 ## Handling the databases
 The different dark matter detection experiment are organize in SQL databases.
 For now, we have one database for [axion](databases/Axions.db) experiments (which contains one table named AxionsGag for photon coupling and another one called AxionGae for electron coupling) and for [WIMPs](databases/Wimps.db) experiments (which contains one table named WIMPs_SI for spin independent interaction).
+Any of this table databases contain at least this 4 first columns:
+1. **_name_** : string used to identify the experiment.
+It should be unique (although it is not forbidden) to the data that would load, so is recommended to add some other identificative tag to the experiment name itself.
+For example, instead of just _ABRA_ you may use _ABRA2018_ .
+2. **_type_** : string used to specify the type of exclusion data it is.
+It can hold this valid values:
+   - _line_ : it will be plotted as a line.
+In WimpPlot, it will be included by default to get the exclusion region.
+   - _region_ : it will be plotted as an enclosed surface on the plot.
+   - _band_ : it will be plotted as an open surfarce from the line defined in the data up to the top of the figure.
+   - _fog_ : it will be plotted as an open surfarce from the line defined in the data down to the bottom of the figure.
+For example, it is used for neutrino fog (or floor) representation on WimpPlot.

+   Each of this will use a different matplotlib.pyplot method (see [XPlotter](XPlotter.py)).
+3. **_path_** : string containing the relative path to the data file (.txt or .dat) where the data of that experiment is contained.
+This file should be inside the directory data/axion/ or data/wimp/
+4. **_drawOptions_** : string containing the customization options for the plotting method of matplotlib.pyplot used (dependent on the _type_).
+For example: _"color='red', lw=3"_.

-In order to load the desired database you may use the correspondent DataBase class defined in [DataBaseClass.py](DataBaseClass.py).
+Furthermore, the different DM candidates databases have more specific additional columns.
+In order to load the desired database you may use the correspondent DataBase class defined in [DataBaseClass.py](DataBaseClass.py) (although for just loading and getting data but not editing it, any of the DataBase classes would work).
 ### Loading a database

 To load the desired database use the constructor of the classes DataBaseGag (for